-Professionally, she is a past Clinical Director associated with the Medical program here in Victoria and has instructed for UVic Continuing Studies.
+Professionally, she is currently a board member of the Victoria CNIB.
+She is a past Clinical Director associated with the Medical program here in Victoria and has instructed for UVic Continuing Studies.
 She has also been involved with third world eye care work with TWECS (Third World Eye Care Society).
 TWECS consists of eye care professionals and individuals who collect used eyeglasses from the public and travel to Third World countries providing free eye care and eyeglasses to the poor.
 She traveled on missions to Cambodia in 2002 and Kenya in 2006.
 Recently however, her third world travels have been temporarily put on hold as she raises her young family, However Family Eyecare Centre still collects donated glasses to send to the TWECS projects.
-Dr. LeRoy has also developed a specialty contact lense practice, specifically, scleral contacts, for keratoconic patients and post corneal transplant patients.
+Dr. LeRoy has also developed a specialty contact lens practice, specifically, scleral contacts, for keratoconic patients and post corneal transplant patients and orthokeratology for myopia management.
 Dr. LeRoy is a Full A Registrant of the College of Optometry allowing her to manage eye diseases including glaucoma.